MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 <!--markdownlint-disable MD036-->
 **Prerequisites**

 - An administrator must install the **Send Customer Voice survey from Dynamics 365** app in your environment for you to send surveys from customer engagement applications.
 If the option to send surveys isn't visible, contact your administrator.

 - An administrator must configure the Power Automate flow to send surveys.
-More information: [Configure the Power Automate flow](#configure-the-power-automate-flow)
+More information: [Configure the Power Automate flow](#configure-the-power-automate-flow).

+- The users must have the send survey role to share the survey through Dynamics 365 apps.

 You can send a survey to your customer from within the customer engagement application's interface.
 This helps you to send a survey at the right time in the customer's journey.
 Let's consider the following scenarios: